-- Rotator Cuff Arthropathy: A less common type that occurs due to an untreated Rotator Cuff.
-Your shoulder has a rotator cuff which connects your shoulder blade to your arm with tendons and muscles.
+- Rotator Cuff Arthropathy: A less common type that occurs due to an untreated rotator cuff.
+Your shoulder has a rotator cuff that connects your shoulder blade to your arm with tendons and muscles.
 Injury to the rotator cuff causes a tear and if left untreated can cause Rotator Cuff Arthropathy.
 This type has symptoms such as extreme pain, and fatigue of the muscles.

 - Avascular Necrosis: Avascular Necrosis is a condition that can cause Arthritis when joint tissues in your shoulder are destroyed.
-This happens when the blood supply to the humerus bone of your body i.e., the long bone of your shoulder is obstructed, causing bone cells to die.
+This happens when the blood supply to the humerus bone of your body, i.e., the long bone of your shoulder is obstructed, causing bone cells to die.
 Joint dislocations, steroids, alcoholism, bone fractures can be related to Avascular Necrosis.
-Usually, this type doesn’t show any symptom, however, over time the pain ranges from mild to extreme.
+Usually, this type doesn’t show any symptoms.
+However, over time the pain ranges from mild to extreme.